Year in review: 2019

 And unlike previous years, I’ll be deploying an update to the design of my website in the coming weeks.
 My developer and I have found this rather nice way of working now.
 Basically I’ll start off in Figma, then do some CSS changes to the current site - try out new fonts and colors in the browser.
 He’ll then go on and create the templates and restructure the layout and finally I’ll do minor tweaks.
 It feels nice being able to play a part in the coding process again.

 2019 has been a year of personal change for me.
 I’ve started therapy again and am working on being able to allow myself to do things for me more often.
 I’ve previously struggled to raise my voice in certain settings and, while it’s still super difficult, I think I’m getting better at this.
-I could not do this without the support of my wife and friends.
+I could not do this without the support of my family and friends.

 I’ve never been someone who’s worked out regularly - and certainly not going to a gym.
 But for some reason in August, I decided to give it a go.
 And because I have people I work out with, it’s not just working out - it’s a social thing.
 For someone who’s mostly by himself in his office having meetings on Zoom or Slack, getting recurring physical time with friends is really nice.
 So since August I’ve been working out 3-5 mornings every week!
 I can hardly believe this myself as I’m typing it, but I really enjoy it and I’ve even made a habit of packing workout clothes for all of my trips too.
 This is something that’s reflected in my yearly Spotify playlist too as most of the most played songs are from my workout playlist (don’t judge).